 Did you know that poppy seeds can alter a drug test?
 Well, they can.
 That’s pretty ironic because poppy seeds have a lot of good nutrients in them like iodine, copper, zinc, magnesium, calcium, and manganese.
 So, even though this meal is good and healthy it is also super simple to make and equally delicious.
 It’s a light meal and quick to make too.

-6. Quick, Easy Paleo Tilapia Veracruz – My Natural Family
+6. Super Easy 30 Minute Paleo Tilapia Veracruz – My Natural Family

 Tilapia – Onion – Anaheim Chili – Tomatoes – Green Olives – Capers – Lime